GustavoHenriqueFerreira/GustavoHenriqueFerreira/README.md

 ### Hello welcome to my profile!!

 - ⚡ I'm Gustavo Henrique, an beginner developer from São Paulo - Brazil
-- 🌱 Studying systems development at the SENAI 132
+- 🌱 Finish systems development at the SENAI 132
 - 💻 Currently learning advanced concepts about Hooks-React/React Native and .NET applications
 - 📫 How to reach me: gustavohferreiraalves@gmail.com